Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Feature exceptions

-The individual services of the Optimizely Community API may also throw exceptions unique to the feature they support.
-Information on feature-specific exceptions can be found in the documentation for each API.
+Individual services may also throw exceptions unique to the feature they support.
+Details can be found in the documentation for each API.

 Reference and IDs

-The Optimizely Community API has two means of identifying data: by reference and by ID.
-The structure and function of these classifiers are similar, but there are important semantic distinctions between them.
+The Optimizely Community API identifies data by Id and Reference, with important semantic distinctions.
 See also: Work with Optimizely Community API References.

 Ids